-COP_q = Coefficient of Performance of the High Efficiency unit - This value comes from the ARI/AHRI or AHAM directories or manufacturer data.
-For units < 65,000, SEER and HSPF/3.412 should be used for cooling and heating savings, respectively.
+COP_q = Coefficient of Performance of the high efficiency unit.
+This value comes from the ARI/AHRI or AHAM directories or manufacturer data.
+For units < 65,000 BtuH,, SEER and HSPF/3.412 should be used in place of COP X 3.412 .for cooling and heating savings, respectively.